ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ## HPRC Graph

 The [Human Pangenome Reference Consortium](https://humanpangenome.org/data-and-resources/) is producing an ever-growing number of high quality phased assemblies.
 This section will demonstrate how to use the Cactus-Minigraph Pangenome Pipeline to construct a Pangenome from them.
 Note the instructions here are slightly different than were used to create the v1.0 Cactus-Minigraph pangenome that's been released by the HPRC, as they are based on a more recent and improved version of the pipeline.
+Also, some samples, including HG002, were left out of the v1.0 graph for evaluation.
+The instructions below leave them all in.

 The steps below are run on AWS/S3, and assume everything is written to s3://MYBUCKET.
 They can be run on other batch systems, at least in theory.
-Most of the compute-heavy tasks spawn relatively few jobs, and may be amenable to SLURM environments.
+Most of the compute-heavy tasks spawn relatively few jobs, and may be amenable to SLURM environments.  `cactus-graphmap-split` spawns lots of little jobs and would therefore need to be run on a single node with Toils Single Machine batch system.
+It requires lots of disk but not much in the way of memory or CPU.

-WDL support is in progress.
+WDL / cactus-prepare support is in progress!

 ### HPRC Graph: Name Munging and Satellite Masking

-The fasta sequences for the Year-1 HPRC assemblies are [availablehttps://github.com/human-pangenomics/HPP_Year1_Assemblies).
+The fasta sequences for the Year-1 HPRC assemblies are [available here](https://github.com/human-pangenomics/HPP_Year1_Assemblies).
 Of note, the contig names are of the format:

 ```
 SAMPLE#HAPLTOYPE#CONTIG
 ```

-"#" symbols cannot be displayed in the UCSC Genome Browser, so it is recommended to stick to the conventions described above: where the sequence name is just the `CONTIG`, and the genome name is `SAMPLE.HAPLOTYPE`.
-This can be accomplished with `cactus-preprocess` (note: the full path of `cactus_progressive_config.xml` will be dependent on your cactus installation directory, and may need to be adjusted)
+"#" symbols cannot be displayed in the UCSC Genome Browser, so it is recommended to stick to the conventions described above: where the fasta contig names are just the `CONTIG`, and the genome name is `SAMPLE.HAPLOTYPE`.
+This can be accomplished with `cactus-preprocess` (note: the full path of `cactus_progressive_config.xml` will be dependent on your cactus installation directory, and may need to be adjusted):

 ```
 sed src/cactus/cactus_progressive_config.xml -e "s/cutBefore=\"\"/cutBefore=\"#\"/g" > config_cut_hash.xml